lake-wg/authz/draft-ietf-lake-authz.md

 W verifies and decrypts ENC_U_INFO using the relevant algorithms of the selected cipher suite SS (see {{reuse}}), and obtains ID_U.

 W uses H_handshake as a session identifier, and associates it to the device identifier ID_U.
-Note that message_1 contains a unique ephemeral key, therefore H_message_1 is expected to be unique.
+Note that message_1 contains a unique ephemeral key, therefore H_handshake is expected to be unique.

 If processing fails up until this point, the protocol SHALL be aborted with an error code signaling a generic issue with the request, see {{rest-voucher-request}}.